AWAY FROM FREE SHIPPING

 Stress is a huge factor affecting your pup’s appetite.
 Many things - unfamiliar environments, a new family member, separation anxiety - can contribute to stress and impact their eating habits.
 Give them some time to adjust to their surroundings, but if the decreased in appetite is persistent, you should talk to your vet about it.

-Dogs are able to tell when the food they’re fed has gone stale or even rancid.
+Dogs are able to tell when the food they are fed has gone stale or even rancid.
 What is not noticeable to the naked eye is picked up by their sense of smell.
 Food with higher-fat content tend to go bad faster especially if it’s stored poorly or has been around for a while.
 Place opened food (in its original packaging) in food containers, or airtight containers to preserve the quality and condition of the food for a longer period.
+Consider food containers like Stefanplast Cat & Dog Food Container.

 If you have a senior dog, chances are you’ll see a change in their eating habits.
 This is natural - as dogs age, their metabolism slows down and they become less active which in turns affects their appetite.
-You may want to consider switching to food more suited for older dogs -Wellness has some great options!
+You may want to consider switching to food more suited for older dogs - Wellness has some great options or consider PetCubes Senior Range!
 If you do, however, notice other worrying signs accompanying the loss of appetite, a trip to the vet might be necessary.

 Comments will be approved before showing up.